psylvyn/VirusBlinksGame/README.md

 - 3-5 blinks = 1 damage
 - 6+ blinks = 2 damage

-The virus will continue to strengthen and if it reaches 18 health it is game over.
+The virus will continue to strengthen 1 each 15 seconds and if it reaches 18 health it is game over.
 The virus starts at 13 health.
 If the virus loses all health, the player wins.

 Win screen = pulsing white blinks
 Lose screen = pulsing red blinks